openplantpathology/OpenPlantPathology/content/publication/webinar1.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "The Virtual Seminars (aka science webinar) is a venue for delivering scientific talks of general interest to a plant pathology audience.
-Know more about it [here](http://127.0.0.1:4321/publication/).
+abstract = "The Virtual Seminars (aka science webinar) are a venue for delivering scientific talks of general interest to a plant pathology audience.
+Find out more about it [here](http://127.0.0.1:4321/publication/).
 Be our first speaker!
 [Fill this form](https://docs.google.com/forms/d/e/1FAIpQLSdCBzRJRzSVnx4J-sIaeAfpQvbSGHCjyINnIT-tqOKLk3wPQA/viewform?usp=send_form)"

 # Featured image thumbnail (optional)
 image_preview = ""